AP Exclusive: Climate said to imperil 60% of Superfund sites

 “It’s highly unacceptable that our communities and our first responders” in hurricanes and other disasters “may be exposed to contaminants someone left decades prior,” Young said Friday.

 The EPA’s current five-year strategic plan does not include goals or strategies for handling growing risks under climate change, the GAO report said.
-The most recent previous five-year plan, under the Obama administration, listed addressing climate change as one of four main strategic goals for the agency, and specifically addressed climate change’s impact for Superfund sites, the investigators said.
+The most recent previous five-year plan, under President Barack Obama’s administration, listed addressing climate change as one of four main strategic goals for the agency and specifically addressed climate change’s impact for Superfund sites, the investigators said.

 A GAO review of climate-change-minded planning for keeping the arsenic, mercury, PCBs and other dangerous waste at Superfund sites away from the public and environment found big differences among the 10 EPA regions nationally.